natstpt/Makrukthai-Fen-Analysis/README.md

 ## Features

-- Analyze a chess position from FEN (Forsyth–Edwards Notation) input
+- Analyze a makrukthai position from FEN (Forsyth–Edwards Notation) input
 - Save the analysis results to a text file
 - Customize the engine options such as the number of threads, hash size, and search depth